How to Add Any Ring Device to Apple HomeKit

 - Check Ring HomeKit Setup Code

-- To add a Ring device to HomeKit, you need the HomeKit setup code (either a QR code or an 8-digit code).
+- To add a Ring Camera to HomeKit, you need the HomeKit setup code (either a QR code or an 8-digit code).

 - You can find this setup code in the Ring app under device settings or on the back of the device itself.
 Make sure you have the correct code before trying to pair it.